-Private one-hour sessions designed for new puppy adoptions to get a head start on training their new family member.
+Private 50 minute sessions designed for new puppy adoptions to get a head start on training their new family member.
 Because they are held at your home we don’t have to wait for the puppy’s vaccinations to be finished before we begin training.
 During the sessions we will cover topics such as crate training, housebreaking, feeding schedule, mouthiness, sleeping area, puppy proofing your home, vaccinations schedules, appropriate puppy behavior and any other questions you may have.
 In addition we can also begin obedience training and foundation work for sits, downs, coming when called, walking nicely on leash, and jumping up.
 This is a great way for new owners to immediately get on the right track with their new puppies.

 Obedience training for all ages, sizes and skill level.
 Whether you have an overly rambunctious puppy, an 8 year old senior rescue or training for competitive dog sports.
 All dogs can benefit from some level of obedience training.

 The basics will cover, walking nicely on leash, not jumping up on people, sitting quietly at a café, coming when called, sits, downs, staying.
 Also includes indoor manners such as, taking food from counters, not rushing out the door, not chasing cats etc. These sessions will last for an hour and will be done at your home, neighborhood or local park.

 Advanced obedience sessions are catered to owners who already have the basics down and want to learn more, handlers preparing for their Canine Good Citizen Test and handlers who are active or interested in becoming active in dog sports.
 Topics covered are, formal heeling under distraction, formal retrieve, stays under distraction, sits and downs at a distance, stand for examination, focus exercises, targeting exercises and more.